arminmoin/ML-Quadrat/README.md

 ## ML2 Developers' Documentation (for Contributors)
 If you are going to contribute to this project, please read the developers' documentation below.

 Our focus is on the Java code generator (model-to-text transformation), which also generates Python code.
-However, the same strategy shall apply to the other supported target platforms and programming langauges for code generation.
+However, the same strategy shall apply to the other supported target platforms and programming languages for code generation.

 ### Contribution to the Modeling Language